Atefeh-Zareh/smart-contracts-analysis/README.md

+IN this document we investigate the functionality of the [Uniswap smart contract](https://etherscan.io/token/0x1f9840a85d5af5bf1d1762f925bdaddc4201f984#code) and provide the security analysis results.

 # Uniswap (Uni)

 Uniswap (Uni) is a decentralized exchange (DEX) that operates on the Ethereum blockchain.
 Its logic is primarily driven by automated market-making and decentralized liquidity provision.
 Here's a simplified explanation of the logic behind Uniswap: